Priy-ansh-jain/FSD_Virtual_class/README.md

-Currently I have completed backend functionality remaing is to create ui sir and i think i can able to make it or complete it within the time frame
+Currently I have completed backend functionality remaining is to create User Interface sir and i think, i can able to make it or complete it within the time frame.